readium/readium-lcp-server/README.md

 *License Status Server*

 "lsd" section: parameters associated with the License Status Server.
-This section holds the same properties as a the lcp section, plus:
+- "host": the public server hostname, `hostname` by default
+- "port": the listening port, `8990` by default
+- "public_base_url": the public base URL, combination of the host and port values on http by default
+- "database": the URI formatted connection string to the database, `sqlite3://file:lsd.sqlite?cache=shared&mode=rwc` by default
+- "auth_file": mandatory; the authentication file (an .htpasswd).
+Passwords must be encrypted using MD5.

 - "license_link_url": the url template representing the url from which a license can be fetched from the provider's frontend.
 This url will be inserted in the 'license' link of every status document.

 "license_status" section: parameters related to the interactions implemented by the License Status server, if any: